• Skip to primary navigation

 🎂 Can I make these as a cake instead of cupcakes?

-Yes you can!
-This recipe will make one 20cm/8 inch cake.
+Yes, you can!
+Using 1 ½ x the ingredients makes one 20cm/8 inch cake - see the notes on the recipe card for the amounts for a cake.
 Grease and line your cake tin with baking paper.
-After pre-heating the oven, bake at 170C/340F for 60 minutes on the middle rack.
+After pre-heating the oven, bake at 170C/340F for 45 minutes on the middle rack - check the middle of the cake with a tester, you should have a few dry crumbs on it.
 Cover the cake at the 30 minute mark with foil with 8 puncture marks made in the foil.
 After baking, let the cake cool in the tin for 1 hour on a cooling rack then turn out to continue cooling.
 It takes around 3-4 hours to cool completely.
 You can then frost the cake or serve with whipped cream and berries.

 🍧 Looking for more sweet ideas?